did-dream-cheat/bayes_speedrun_cheating/book/executive_summary.md

 Overall, I find the probability of Dream cheating to be much lower than the Minecraft Speedruning Team's report, at least five orders of magnitude lower in fact.
 I also find his performance to be more consistent with simulated players who modified their version of Minecraft than with simulated players who did not or with comparable real-world Minecraft speedrunners.
 I do not make a definitive conclusion, though, in deference to the Minecraft speedrunning community.

-I also point out an apparent oversight in the speedrunning community which could allow for different styles of cheating that could easily be missed.
-I also outline how to detect these styles.
+In {ref}`sec:cheating_techniques` I also point out an apparent oversight in the speedrunning community which could allow for different styles of cheating that could easily be missed.
+I outline how to detect these styles.